Sociology of scientific and technical controversies

 Syllabus

-1. Example of a water controversy (film and discussion)
+1. Example of controversy over water (film and discussion)

 1. History of science and objectivity